Stellaris (video game): Gameplay

 The game begins on January 1, 2200 AD, upon the player empire's discovery of the hyperlane network.
-The default campaign length is 300 in-game years, divided into 100-year earlygame, midgame, and endgame segments dictating certain events and modifiers.
-The economy of a player's empire throughout the game is primarily based on five main resources: energy credits, minerals, food, consumer goods, and alloys, each having a primary purpose to contribute to the player's economy.
-There are also Strategic resources that are used to make advanced buildings, weapons, defenses, and can also be used to endorse edicts.
-Edicts also can cost Unity which can be obtained by supporting factions within your empire or by constructing buildings that create Unity producing jobs.
+The default campaign length is 300 in-game years, divided into 100-year early-game, mid-game, and end-game segments dictating certain events and modifiers.
+The economy of a player's empire throughout the game is primarily based on six main resources: energy credits, minerals, food, consumer goods, alloys and trade, each having a primary purpose to contribute to the player's economy.
+There are also Strategic resources that are used to make advanced buildings, weapons, defences or endorsing edicts, that provide certain profit to the player.
+Unity, which can be obtained by supporting factions within the empire or by constructing buildings that produce it, is used to create and maintain edicts and unlock traditions; traditions are a series of bonuses, linked to a certain theme like espionage, exploration, mercantilism or militarism.
 Advancement in Stellaris is achieved through technologies and traditions which progressively scale in cost for the player to achieve, but provide better features for the player as the game continues.

-Edicts are used to boost and passively upgrade empires, which can cost Strategic resources, energy, or Unity to maintain.
-There are also mid-game crises which can occur, such as a crusade by a marauder empire or an invasion by nanomachines from an extragalactic cluster.
-Later in the game, larger crisis events occur that have galaxy-wide implications—for example, an awakening of dormant sentient AI, another version of this which works more diplomatically, or an invasion by extra-dimensional or extra-galactic forces, these being either randomly chosen or selected by the player at the start of the game.
+After a certain period of time, 'Galactic Crises' can occur, whose goal is to make the later game more difficult for the player.
+Crises are divided into mid-game and late-game ones; the first can include events like a crusade by a marauder empire or an invasion by nanomachines from an extragalactic cluster.
+Late-game crises might include an awakening of hostile dormant sentient AI or an invasion by extra-dimensional or extra-galactic forces, these being either randomly chosen or selected by the player at the start of the game.
 Paradox hoped that this feature would address a common late-game problem in 4X style games; whereby one faction is so powerful that their eventual victory is inevitable, resulting in frustrating gameplay.
-In the Nemesis DLC, the player can choose to become a psionics-oriented crisis with the goal of destroying the galaxy, while in the Machine Age DLC, players can become a tech-oriented crisis, widely considered the most powerful path to use.
-To beat the technological crisis, players must join forces and declare them the crisis in the galactic community.

-Another thing found within the game (although only accessible via the Utopia or Machine Age DLCs) are ascension paths, which radically alter the player's empire.
-These include biological, cybernetic, psionic or synthetic.
-However, if the player has the Machine Age DLC, machine empires are capable of going on three separate paths (4 if they have the Driven Assimilator civic) that are inaccessible to biological empires.
-These are the virtual, modular, nanotech, and if the empire has the Driven Assimilator civic, cybernetic.

-Some civics within the game radically change how to play the game.
-For example, "genocidal" civics may not initiate diplomacy and sometimes act like early-game crises.
-Or the feudal civic which makes vassalization a priority.
+Subsequent expansions have added multiple ways for player empires to become a crisis faction themselves by researching dangerous technologies that imperil the entire galaxy: harvesting stars for energy, attempting to rewrite the laws of physics, genetically engineering dangerous space creatures, or destroying the entire galaxy by turning every star into a black hole.
+These options provide the player with an alternative method to win the game should they be skilled enough to complete the crisis objective while often facing off against the rest of the galaxy.

+Later in the game, the player is offered to choose between several "ascension paths", which radically alter the inhabitants of a player's empire.
+These include advanced genetic engineering, cybernetic augmentation, psionic powers, or uploading the minds of your species into a machine body.
+Machine empires, who already started as such, choose between different ascensions like advanced nanotechnology or transportation of the civilisation into a virtual simulation.